 The PRC government imposes controls on the convertibility of the Renminbi into foreign currencies and, in certain cases, the remittance of currency out of China.
 We receive substantially all of our revenues in Renminbi, and most of our cash is in RMB.
 Under our corporate structure, Puyi Inc., a Cayman Islands holding company, primarily relies on dividend payments from our PRC subsidiary, Puyi Consulting, to fund any cash and financing requirements we may have.
 Under existing PRC foreign exchange regulations, payments of current account items, including profit distributions, interest payments and trade and service-related foreign exchange transactions, can be made in foreign currencies without prior approval from the SAFE by complying with certain procedural requirements.
-As such, Puyi Consulting is able to pay dividends in foreign currencies to us without prior approval from the SAFE by complying with certain procedural requirements.
 However, approval from or registration with appropriate government authorities is required where Renminbi is to be converted into foreign currency and remitted out of China to pay capital expenses such as the repayment of loans denominated in foreign currencies.
 The PRC government may also at its discretion restrict access in the future to foreign currencies for current account transactions.
-There is no assurance that the PRC government will not intervene or impose restrictions on the ability of us, our subsidiaries or the consolidated VIEs to transfer cash.
+There is no assurance that the PRC government will not intervene or impose restrictions on the ability of us, our subsidiaries or the VIEs to transfer cash.
 If the foreign exchange control system prevents us from obtaining sufficient foreign currencies to satisfy our foreign currency demands, we may not be able to pay dividends in foreign currencies from the PRC subsidiary to the offshore subsidiaries, across borders, and to our shareholders, including holders of our ADSs.
-These foreign exchange restrictions and limitations could prevent the cash maintained from leaving the PRC, and limit our ability to utilize our revenue effectively and affect our operations and the value of your
+These foreign exchange restrictions and limitations could prevent the cash maintained from leaving the PRC, and limit our ability to utilize our revenue effectively and affect our operations and the value of your investment.